Posted: March 13, 2018 by: AG_Creative86

 Aaric punctured his air of certainty.
 Jaiden turned his head ever-so-slightly in the woman’s direction, but he stopped before looking at her.
 He kept his eyes on Aaric and answered his question.
 “The two of you are very young.
 I cannot explain—”

 “But you can,” Aaric replied.
 He left father’s side and stepped toward the leader of the Ravens.
 Aaric was less than half his height, but whatever expression her twin bore on his face caused Jaiden to step backward.
 The man and the woman at his sides exchanged subtle glances, sharing in Jaiden’s sudden uncertainty.
 “I see can the words swirling in your brain.
 Your mind is connecting nouns with verbs, phrases are breaking and reforming, and there’s fog.
 A dark, lightless fog.
 It’s like a barrier between the known and the unknown or a wall meant to block others from… Are… Are you hiding your thoughts behind it?
-Is there something there you’re afraid for me to see?”
+Is there something that you’re afraid for me to see?”

 The Raven leader glowered at Aaric.
 “This man has put you and your sister in danger from both the Outer World and yourselves.
 He’s been selfish and naïve, and to rectify what he has done, a punishment must be enforced.”